Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity

-We again study convexity of preference.
-Any utility effect as in Theorem \ref{prop:savage} has now been ruled out by the affinity assumption.
-Hence, as follows from Theorem \ref{prop:savage}, strict convexities must now in fact speak to deviations from EU.
+We again study the convexity of preference.
+Any utility effect, as in Theorem \ref{Ttm.7:Savage.U.conc}, has now been ruled out by the affinity assumption of $U$.
+Hence, as follows from Theorem \ref{Ttm.7:Savage.U.conc}, convexities must now speak to deviations from EU.
 In the first axiomatized ambiguity models (\citealp{GS89}; \citealp{S89}), and in many that followed later, convexity was found to be equivalent to ambiguity aversion, explaining \citeauthor{E61}'s (\citeyear{E61}) famous paradox.
 Hence, convexity has as yet been the most central condition in ambiguity theories.
-This subsection deviates from preceding sections not only by considering inequalities and by allowing for deviations from EU, but also because antimonotonic restrictions now do lead to strict weakenings of preference conditions and, thus, to new models.